Logo

 Much influenced by Elvis Presley, Roy Orbison performed frenetically, doing "everything we could to get applause because we had only one hit record".

-Roy Orbison was introduced to Elvis Presley's social circle, once going to pick up a date for Presley in his purple Cadillac.
+Roy Orbison was introduced to Elvis Presley's social circle, and at some stage picked up a date for Presley in his purple Cadillac.

 Roy Orbison toured music circuits around Texas and then quit performing for seven months in 1958.